Risking in Faith

 So they run the risk, like Jesus before them, to be branded as blasphemers, ostracized from the community, and left with the haunting prospects that they may have been wrong all along.
 What do they finally have to go on?
 Faith, and faith alone.
 Their risk is putting all the eggs in the basket of their crucified Lord.

-The Divorce of Sex and Marriage: Sain Sex, a new book by Robert Bertram, is now available for a $10 donation to Crossings.
-Please include $3 for shipping and handling, and send your request to clessmannATcharterDOTnet.
+The Divorce of Sex and Marriage: Sain Sex, a book by Robert Bertram, is now available through Crossings.
+Please email info AT Crossings (dot)org.